ainsleyCrawford/Futoshiki/README.md

 Day_1:
       Much work was done on the user interface.
 I hardcoded the answer to the puzzle and added a submit button.
       The next step is to allow the user to increment up and down between 1 and 4 using the directional arrows.
+      This is easily accomplished by changing from textboxes to combo-boxes.